Cash out refinance on a rental property: 2020 rates and guidelines

 - The cash-out refinance qualifies for the delayed financing exception

-“Delayed financing” refers to the practice of buying a home for cash, then reimbursing the purchase with a refinance.
+“Delayed financing” refers to the practice of buying a home with cash, then reimbursing the purchase with a refinance.

 Because there are no loans on an all-cash home purchase, any subsequent refinance is technically a cash-out one.

 Normally, the rental property home buyer would need to wait 6 months to get reimbursed per standard cash-out rules.
-That ties up a lot of cash for a long time — not the ideal situation for a savvy investor that wants to put that money to work elsewhere.
+That ties up a lot of cash for a long time — not the ideal situation for a savvy investor who wants to put their money to work elsewhere.

 Guidelines for delayed financing are as follows.